neumantm/TimLib/README.md

 I will be working on some better documentation at some point.

-The compiled jars can be found under target.
+Compiled jars can be found in the [Releases](https://github.com/neumantm/TimLib/releases).

+To get this jar into mvn run:
+`mvn install:install-file -Dfile=<path-to-file>`

 ## Overview
 ### Misc